danthemister/we-practice/daily_reports/2016_08_05/Daniel.md

 - [x] restructured the directory tree as you can see after pull latest code base
 - [x] write this first hello letter, of course
-- [x] went to bed earlier last night as you reminder me yesterday
+- [x] went to bed earlier last night as you remindered me yesterday